Trusting What You Cannot See: Auditable Fine-Tuning and Inference for Proprietary AI: Introduction

 \section{Introduction}

-Cloud-based infrastructures have become the dominant platform for deploying and customizing modern AI models~\cite{openai_model_optimization_2025, anthropic_fine_tune_claude3_haiku_2024, googlecloud_gemini_supervised_tuning_2025, amazon_aws_bedrock_2025, oracle_host_llms_nvidia_oci_2025, microsoft_azure_openai_foundry_models_2025}.
+Cloud-based infrastructures have become the dominant platform for deploying and customizing modern AI models~\cite{openai_model_optimization_2025, anthropic_fine_tune_claude3_haiku_2024, googlecloud_gemini_supervised_tuning_2025, amazon_aws_bedrock_2025, oracle_host_llms_nvidia_oci_2025}.
 Infrastructure providers now host LLMs and provide managed APIs for fine-tuning, inference, and Model-as-a-Service deployments.
 For instance, OpenAI~\cite{openai_model_optimization_2025} offers GPT fine-tuning and hosted inference through its API, where clients submit data and access tuned models exclusively via API endpoints.
 Hundreds of thousands of models have been fine-tuned using OpenAI's service~\cite{openai2024finetuning}.
-As models grow ever larger, even for open-source models, enterprises are increasingly inclined to use the cloud to host fine-tuning and inference rather than maintaining local infrastructure.
+As models grow ever larger, enterprises are increasingly inclined to use the cloud to host fine-tuning and inference even for open-source models, rather than maintain local infrastructure.

 However, this division of responsibility creates a fundamental visibility gap.
 Clients provide data and configurations but cannot independently verify whether providers execute fine-tuning and inference as contracted, and lack evidence linking delivered models or inference outputs to actual internal computation.
-Untrusted providers may downgrade the service or embed biases or even backdoors into the model.
-We outline some possible attacks in Appendix~\ref{app:attacks}, with attackers' objectives and examples.
+Untrusted providers may downgrade the service, embed biases, or even implant backdoors into the model.
+Appendix~\ref{app:attacks} outlines possible attacks along with attacker objectives and concrete examples.
 At the same time, service providers lack the means to prove that they executed fine-tuning and inference as contracted, especially when they cannot provide model weights to the client (e.g., under API-only or proprietary-model deployments).

-For proprietary models such as GPT and Gemini, model parameters must remain confidential, preventing clients from directly inspecting models to verify execution.
-This confidentiality requirement necessitates that both fine-tuning and inference be performed in the cloud.
-Thus, protecting only one process is insufficient: even if a service provider faithfully executes fine-tuning, they may engage in unexpected behavior during inference, and vice versa.
+For proprietary models such as GPT and Gemini, parameter confidentiality prevents clients from directly inspecting models and forces both fine-tuning and inference into the cloud.
+Protecting only one process is insufficient, as a provider that faithfully executes fine-tuning may still misbehave during inference, and vice versa.
 This necessitates a unified verification framework that protects both processes.